mohsen-ameli/dotfiles/README.md

 Or you could try installing both conflicting packages with `sudo pacman -S pkg1 pkg2`.
 Or you could downgrade (not a very good option).
 Or perhaps wait for the arch team to resolve the issu.

+If you want to update mirrorlist, either run the script at `.local/bin/manage-pacman --update-mirrorlist` or use `rate-mirrors` to get the fastest mirrors.

 ### Cleaning system (Arch)